SNOUK DESIGN NOTES BLOG

 -

-Didn't have many artists supporting the project.
+Didn't have many artists and programmers supporting the project.

 -